kunpeng2000/Falco_TIB_K330/README.md

 roslaunch init_relocalizer re_loc.launch
 ```

 **Description:** Start FAST-LIVO2.
-The system will extract the current scan frame, perform Scan Context matching with the prior data, calculate the current starting position, and publish the TF transformation between `map` and `camera_init`.
+The system will extract the current scan frame, perform Scan Context matching with the prior data, calculate the current starting position, and publish the TF transformation between `map` and `start`.
 > **💡 Tip:** When the terminal outputs **`Published AVERAGED pose`**, it indicates that the multi-frame averaged relocalization is complete and the system pose has converged.
 The downstream navigation module can then be launched safely.

 **Core Parameters:**